ChauHPham/Data-Mining-Analysis/README.md

 The dataset (`data/diabetic_data.csv`) contains information about diabetic patients, including features such as patient demographics, medical history, medications, and readmission status.

+## Report

+Report detailing the methodology of the project and any analysis and findings obtained.
+[Report Placeholder](https://docs.google.com/document/d/19IGGgtCu5_qCoi9_SZsRXwtrB-Jl6wnWgFtO-hZ9TaM/edit?usp=sharing) (to be filled out)

 ---

 ## Project Structure